eddow/muttml/src/docs/api-reference.md

 ### `defaulted(value, defaults)`

 Creates a proxy that provides default values for undefined properties.
+This is the primary utility for handling optional props in components.

 **Parameters:**
 - `value` - The object to wrap